Brismuth-Apps-LLC/bulk-texter-lite/README.md

 3. Open chrome://extensions in Chrome
 4. Turn on "Developer mode" at the top right
 5. Click on "Load Unpacked"
-6. Navigate to the extracted project folder from step #2 and select the folder `src`
+6. Navigate to the extracted project folder from step #2 and select the folder `src`.
+If you get a "missing manifest" error, make sure you selected the `src` folder, rather than the folder that contains it.
 7. That's it!
 It should be installed locally now.

 #### Firefox